jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 You might find it impossible to match the specifications found online.
 E.g. the base model `HW3O3CPU` assumes the same width for all the stages of the pipeline which is not usually the case with modern processor designs.

-When looking at core designs online, you might notice that apart from the number of functional units and different bandwidth of the different stages of the pipelines, there are various cache sizes and associativity.
-Therefore, you are also required to create models for the cache in your high-performance and efficient cores.
-For this assignment, add two cache models to `components/cache_hierarchies.py`.
-In `components/cache_hierarchies.py`, create a model based on `HW3CacheHierarchy` and name it `HW3BigCache`.
-This cache hierarchy will be the cache hierarchy that is connected to your `HW3BigCore`.
-In `components/cache_hierarchies.py`, create a model based on `HW3CacheHierarchy` and name it `HW3LittleCache`.
-This cache hierarchy will be the cache hierarchy that is connected to your `HW3LittleCore`.

-In this assignment, you will be using your `HW3BigCore + HW3BigCache` and `HW3LittleCore + HW3LittleCache` as your `processor` and `cache_hierarchy` combinations.

 **Tips and To dos**: When designing your cores and caches, I recommend taking note of the following:

 - Make sure your `width` parameter is always bigger than 3.
 - Make sure you register files have more than 32 entries each.
-- When designing your cores, I strongly recommend not beefing up your cores.
+- When designing your cores, I strongly recommend **not** beefing up your cores.
 Remember that in computer design, there are almost always diminishing returns.
 A beefy `HW3LittleCore` will result in a `HW3BigCore` that is not much more performant than `HW3LittleCore`.
 E.g. I used `width` of 4 for `HW3LittleCore` and `width` of 6 for `HW3BigCore`.
-- In real computers, L1 caches are rarely bigger than `32 KiB`.
-I have seen L1I caches that are `48 KiB` in size.
-But I have not seen L1D caches that are bigger than `32 KiB`.

 ## Analysis and simulation

 Before running any simulations answer the following questions in your report.

-1- What be the average speed up of `HW3BigCore` over `HW3LittleCore`?
+1- What will be the average speed up of `HW3BigCore` over `HW3LittleCore`?
 Can you predict an upper bound using your pipeline parameters?
+**Hint**: You can predict and upper bound for the speed up using Amdahl's law with optimistic values.
 2- Do you think all the workloads will experience the same speed up between `HW3BigCore` and `HW3LittleCore`?

 ### Step I: Performance comparison

-Now that you have completed the design process of `HW3BigCore + HW3BigCache` and `HW3LittleCore + HW3LittleCache`, let's compare their performances using our 3 workloads as benchmarks.
+Now that you have completed the design process of `HW3BigCore` and `HW3LittleCore`, let's compare their performances using our 3 workloads as benchmarks.
 Simulate each workload with each `processor` and `cache_hierarchy` combination.
-For each workload compare the performance of `HW3BigCore + HW3BigCache` with the performance of `HW3LittleCore + HW3LittleCache`.
+For each workload compare the performance of `HW3BigCore` with the performance of `HW3LittleCore`.

 Answer the following questions in your report.
 Use relevant and correct reasoning in your answer.